Python3pkg/PyAPL/README.md

 # PyAPL
 A python implementation of the APL programming language

-NOTE: This is in no way a complete project.
+NOTE: This is not yet a complete project.
 So far, it works with fairly simple code samples.
 There is a LOT of features and testing that must be added

-A file mode is yet to be implemented.

 To install, use pip: